Wizard-Fingers/minimal-portfolio/README.md

 4) You will see I already added the import.meta.env.VITE_APP_FORM_URL to the contact.js file.
 This is how you access the environment variable in the code and you should receive an email when you submit the form.

+5) I added validation already and I added a message to indicate that the form was submitted successfully.
+You can change the message in the contact.js file. along with styling the form if you want.

 **How do I put my CV on the download button?

 1) Replace the cv.pdf file in the assets folder with your own cv.